harness/developer-hub/docs/security-testing-orchestration/get-started/key-concepts/exemptions.md

   - /docs/security-testing-orchestration/onboard-sto/key-concepts/exemptions
 ---

 import StoConceptExemptions from '../shared/_exemptions.md';

 <StoConceptExemptions />

-For a full workflow description, go to [Exemptions (Ignore Rules) for Specific Issues](/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/exemption-workflows).
+For a full workflow description, go to [Exemptions to override Fail on Severity thresholds for specific issues in STO](/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/exemption-workflows).